bloominstituteoftechnology/React-Todo/answers.md

 * 6. JSX: JSX is JavaScript in a syntax similar to a template language.
 It is a syntax extension.
 JSX is compiled to React.createElement() calls that return JavaScript objects.
 These objects are also known as React elements.

+* 7. Package Managers: Useful tools that let you manage the dependencies in your project.
+Two good examples of package managers are `npm` and `Yarn`.

+* 8. CDN: Content Delivery Network.
+CDNs deliver cached static content from a globe-spanning network of servers.

+* 9.